Where Does Our Water Come From

 Small Changes Add Up.

 We’ve become accustomed to switching single-use plastic for reusable water bottles.
 Opting for no straw or using a compostable one minimally affects our lives but has a positive impact on the greater environment.
-Planting differently, composting, and educating ourselves on water use will lead to becoming a more responsible citizen.
+Planting differently, composting, and educating ourselves on water use will lead to becoming more responsible citizens.
 Water doesn’t just come from our taps.
 The sooner we shift our consciousness, the longer we will be able to enjoy the places we have come to love.
-The City of Whitefish says it best: “It isn’t about using less water, it’s about wasting less.”
+Utah’s state drought website says it best: “In Utah, we are either in drought or preparing for the next one, so we always need to use our water wisely.”